Parametrized complexity of relations between multidimensional subshifts: The conjugacy problem

 Notice that $Y\simeq Y\times X_n$ exactly when $|X_n|=1$ (as $Y\times X_n$ is otherwise empty or has too much entropy).
 This is equivalent to $n\in A$, which is a $D(\Sigma_1^0)$-complete problem. \end{proof} We now examine dynamical conditions that may reduce the complexity of the problem. \begin{theorem} Let $Y$ be an SFT that is $P$-minimal for inclusion for a $\Pi^0_1$, monotonous, conjugacy-invariant SFT property $P$.
 In other words: \begin{itemize} \item If an SFT $X$ satisfies $P$ then any SFT conjugate to $X$ or containing $X$ satisfies $P$; \item $Y$ satisfies $P$, and any strict subshift $X \subsetneq Y$ does not satisfy $P$; \item There is an algorithm that, given a finite set of forbidden patterns, halts if and only if the associated SFT does not satisfy $P$. \end{itemize} Then the problem $X\simeq Y$ with effective inputs is $D(\Sigma_1^0)$. \end{theorem} \begin{proof} Let $Y$ be an SFT as in the statement, and let $X$ be an effective subshift given as input.
 For all $n$, let $X_n$ be the SFT obtained by forbidding all the forbidden patterns of $X$ that we can computably enumerate in time $n$.
 We claim that $X$ and $Y$ are conjugate if and only if $(\exists n \ X_n \simeq Y) \land (\forall m, \ P(X_m))$.

 Indeed, if $X$ and $Y$ are conjugate then $X$ is an SFT and so $\exists n \ X \simeq X_n$.
 Since $X\subseteq X_m$ for all $m$ and $P$ is monotonous, so $P(X_m)$ holds for all $m$.

-Conversely, suppose that the formula above holds, and fix $n$ large enough so that $X_n$ is conjugate to $Y$.
+Conversely, suppose that the formula above holds, and fix $n$ so that $X_n$ is conjugate to $Y$.
 Since $P$ is conjugacy-invariant, $X_n$ satisfies $P$ and every proper subshift of $X_n$ fails to satisfy $P$.
 If $X_n \neq X$, then $X_m$ is a proper subshift of $X_n$ for $m>n$ large enough, so $X_m$ fails to satisfy $P$, a contradiction with the condition.
-Thus $X = X_n \simeq Y$. \end{proof} \begin{theorem}[\cite{amir_minimality_2025}] The following properties satisfy the conditions in \Cref{abstract-complexity-of-conjugacy}. \begin{enumerate} \item Having a dense set of strongly periodic points. \item Having computable topologial entropy and being entropy-minimal. \item Being minimal. \end{enumerate} \end{theorem} Combining \Cref{conjfullsheasy} and \Cref{abstract-complexity-of-conjugacy}, we find many examples of SFTs for which the conjugacy problem with effective inputs is $D(\Sigma_1^0)$-complete.
+Thus $X = X_n \simeq Y$. \end{proof} \begin{remark}[\cite{amir_minimality_2025}] The following properties satisfy the conditions in Theorem \ref{abstract-complexity-of-conjugacy}. \begin{enumerate} \item Having a dense set of strongly periodic points. \item Having computable topological entropy and being entropy-minimal. \item Being minimal. \end{enumerate} \end{remark} Combining Remark \ref{conjfullsheasy} and Theorem \ref{abstract-complexity-of-conjugacy}, we find many examples of SFTs for which the conjugacy problem with effective inputs is $D(\Sigma_1^0)$-complete.
 For instance, this is the case for the fullshift on any number of symbols, any finite subshift, or any minimal subshift.